 Learn how to grow blueberries and you will never have to buy another blueberry again!
-Tips on growing blueberries and planting the best types of blueberries for your area will ensure success.
+You'll find lots of important tips for growing blueberries.
+Planting the best types of blueberries for your area will ensure success.

-Planting blueberries in containers is probably one of the easiest ways to grow blueberries and growing blueberries will be much faster when you start with a plant that is a year or older.
+Planting blueberries in containers is probably one of the easiest ways to grow blueberries.
+And growing blueberries will be much faster when you start with a plant that is at least a year or older.

 How to Grow Blueberries Better: First off, start with a plant that is a year or older as blueberry plants usually start producing fruit in their third year of life.

 It is a smart idea to remove the flowers during the first year or two of its life to help ensure a higher yielding harvest in the future.

 Removing flowers encourages younger blueberry plants to focus its energy into producing a more vigorous plant with many branches and a better root system.

 How to Grow Blueberries by Zones: North America has 11 different planting zones.
 Each of the zones will differ by 10 degrees F. based on the lowest average temperature of an area.
 Zone 1 will be the coldest zone and Zone 11 will be the hottest.
 Growing blueberries in zones 3 to 10 is recommended.

 If your soil conditions aren't right, planting blueberries in a container or pot can solve that problem.
 Growing blueberries this way allows you to instantly create the correct pH balance or acidity for your plant.

 Also, blueberries are shallow rooted plants and poor competitors against large rooted trees, shrubs, or weeds.
 Therefore, you are giving them a head start in a way.